 We offer an absolutely fabulous ski-in, ski-out location Find out more

-With access to varied terrain, a huge range of routes and some of the world’s most stunning scenery, Morzine is perfectly placed in the heart of the Portes du Soleil for the ultimate mountain biking holiday in the French Alps.
-Once the snow melts, the lifts re-open, mid-June to mid-September, to welcome mountain bikers from around the world.
+With access to varied terrain, Morzine is renowned for its world class downhill, enduro and cross country trails and some of the worlds most stunning scenery.
+Morzine is perfectly placed in the heart of the Portes du Soleil for the ultimate mountain biking holiday in the French Alps.
+Once the snow melts, the lifts re-open in mid-June until mid-September, to welcome mountain bikers from around the world.

 Most of the Portes du Soleil cycle tracks start at the top of cable cars and chairlifts and lead back down into Morzine.
 In the village itself, there is a real MTB buzz, with all the necessary services, specialist bike shops with qualified staff, and great ‘après MTB’!
 Morzine, home to its own world class downhill trails, acts as the centre for accessing the MTB trails of Les Gets, Avoriaz, Chatel, and the Swiss resorts of Champery and Morgins.
 All these MTB centres are within easy reach of each other which makes Morzine a perfect mountain bike holiday destination in the French Alps.